vekuaana/YouTube-Data-Extraction-and-AWS-S3-Storage-Pipeline/README.md

 # YouTube Data Extraction and AWS S3 Integration

+## Introduction
 This project retrieves information from YouTube channels including channel's details, videos's details and video's comment using the Youtube Data API.
 The data extracted is then uploaded to an AWS S3 bucket for storage.

+ ### Key Features
+- Extract detailed information from YouTube channels and videos.
+- Collect top-level comments and replies from videos.
+- Store extracted data in JSON format and upload it to AWS S3.
+- Robust error handling and logging for seamless operation.

 ## Table of Contents
 - Prerequisites
 - Setup